DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## URLs

 When the user clicks on the "URLs" tile, they will be directed to a list of URLs.
+The domain name is listed separately and hence the homepage would show up as just a / .

 ![wordcount](./images/DOTA_Web/UrlUpdate.png)

 ## Translation Progress

-If all the content on URLs is accepted by User then the progress will show 100% on the dashboard.
+Percentage of segments accepted by the user.

 ## Words

-This shows word count - how many words are present in the URL.
+Word count present in the URL.

 ## Translation Type

-This shows translation type of the URL - MT (Machine Translation),PT (Premium Translation),HT (Human Translation).
+Translation type of the URL - MT (Machine Translation), PT (Premium Translation) or HT (Human Translation).

 ### Machine Translation

-The translation done by Machine.
+Translation is to be done by the Machine Engine only.

 ### Human Translation

-As the user wishes to translate the URL themselves, they can utilize the proofreading option.
+Translation is to be done by the customer himself.

 ### Premium Translation

-As the user intends to translate the URL using Devnagri's Premium Translation service.
+Translation is to be done by utilsing the Devnagri's premium services.

 <!-- ![translator](./images/a14.png) -->

 ## Created On

-Shows the date on which the URL was created in the Devnagri System.
+Ddate on which the URL was created in the Devnagri System.

 ## Published On

-Shows the date on which the URL was published for the first time in the Devnagri System.
+Date on which the URL was published for the first time in the Devnagri System.

 ## Published On History

-Once a user clicks on Published On date corresponding to a specific URL, a popup will show up and display the history of publishing/unpublishing of that URL.
+Displays the history of publishing/unpublishing of the URL.

 ## Updated On